Labour will always want to invest in public services, says Starmer

 But he said on Sunday that this would not prevent the party from introducing bold reforms, including to the planning system.

+Sticking to the message that financial prudence is paramount risks angering the Labour left, and even some among Sir Keir’s top team have previously expressed views that appear to diverge from the current party line.

+In an interview with the Mirror last month, shadow work and pensions secretary Jonathan Ashworth said the two-child benefit cap was “heinous” and “absolutely keeping children in poverty”.

-In an effort to distance the party from environmental campaign group Just Stop Oil, with which it shares a mutual donor, Sir Keir also denied that officials had met representatives.
+In an effort to distance the party from environmental campaign group Just Stop Oil, with which it shares a mutual donor, Sir Keir also denied that officials had met representatives in his BBC appearance.

 He branded reports that Labour is engaging with the activists “nonsense”, adding: “There’s a right to protest but it’s not an absolute right.”